Gwillyn/JS-Writing-Tips/README.md

   const regex = /e/g;  //This will find every 'e' globally (with the g flag). const regex = /e/i;  //This will make the e case insensitive (so e, or E).
 ```
+  Regular expressions are used in some JS methods, like match() - which will find any matching results and return an array.